ssinyagin/gerty/doc/gerty_architecture.markdown

    defined in device lists.
 6. The *[job]* section in Job definition file may override attributes defined at the siteconfig level.
+7. If the value is not found during previous steps, hey are repeated by adding `-default` suffix to the attribute name.
+This allows to set more specfic values to device lists or classes.

 Example of a job file (**/opt/gerty/Company/jobs/backbone.job.ini**):